-- You tried to change ALL the things: eat 1,800 calories a day (instead of your normal 3,000), go to CrossFit 5 days a week (when you don’t exercise at all now), and get 8 hours of sleep a night (normally you get 5).
+- You tried to change ALL the things: eat 1,800 calories a day (instead of your normal 3,000), go running 5 days a week (when you don’t exercise at all now), and get 8 hours of sleep a night (normally you get 5).

 Let me give you some suggestions:

 - Change the exercise variable: Did you actually enjoy the exercise you attempted?
-If you discovered that you hate running or bootcamps, great!
-Never ever do those things again.
+If you discovered that you hate running, great!
+Never do that again.
 “Exercise sucks,” so I would pick something you actually enjoy.

 - Try a substitution rather than addition: ADDING a brand new exercise routine into a busy schedule can be really challenging.
 Fortunately, you can focus on substituting or adding in a way that doesn’t take up more time: nutrition!
-How you eat is 80-90% of the weight loss equation, and you’re already eating every day.
+How you eat is 80-90% of the weight-loss equation, and you’re already eating every day.
 So focus on substituting a vegetable for fries once a week, or swapping sparkling water for soda.
-Keeping a food journal and change up your breakfast twice a week.
+You can also keep a food journal and change up your breakfast twice a week.

 This is a 10-year journey we’re on here, so the exercise itself is not nearly as important as building a routine of working out that fits into your life.
-So lower the bar for what a “win” scenario is for you.
+Lower the bar for what a “win” scenario is.

-Example: if you walk into the gym and do 1 set of 1 exercise, it counts as a win.
-Doesn’t matter if you’re there for an hour or for 5 minutes to do a set of push-ups and then leave.
+Example: if you roll out your yoga mat for 1 set of 1 exercise, it counts as a win.
+Doesn’t matter if did a full hour workout or just a 5 minute set of push-ups.
 It all counts.

 When you play a challenging video game, you’re going to die.
 A lot.
-(I died literally thousands of times while playing my two favorite games of the past year – Hollow Knight and Celeste).
+(I died literally thousands when playing Hollow Knight, one of my favorite games in recent memory).

 What happens after you die in a game?